Best Affordable Neighborhoods in Asheville, NC

-Some of the cheapest neighborhoods in Asheville are Jackson Park, Biltmore Forest, and East Asheville.
+Some of the cheapest neighborhoods in Asheville are Ascot Point Village, Woodfin, and Leicester Village.
 These neighborhoods offer some of the lowest rent prices in Asheville, making them ideal for renters on a budget.
-As of March 21, 2025, the average rent in Asheville is $1,482, which is 3% lower than last year.
+As of November 19, 2025, the average rent in Asheville is $1,462, which is 4.3% lower than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent